-A Guide To Accident At Work Claim – How Much Compensation Can I Claim? – How To Claim?
+Accident At Work Claims Guide – How Much Compensation Can I Claim?

-If you have been injured in an accident at work which was not your fault, whether caused by your employer or a fellow employee, you may be able to claim compensation.
-There are lots of different types of accident which could happen in the workplace.
-So long as this accident was caused by the actions of another person and that the incident either took place in the last three years, or you became aware of the injury in the last three years, you could claim compensation.
+If you have been injured in an accident at work that was not your fault, whether caused by your employer or a fellow employee, you may be able to claim compensation.
+There are lots of different types of accidents that could happen in the workplace.
+So long as this accident was caused by the actions of another person and that the incident either took place in the last three years or you became aware of the injury in the last three years, you could claim compensation.

 Get In Touch With Our Team

-If you have been injured in any form of accident at work for which someone else was responsible and require help or advice, you can get in contact with our team by dialling 0800 376 0150 or by clicking above to make an online enquiry.
+If you have been injured in any form of accident at work for which someone else was responsible and require help or advice, you can get in contact with our team by dialling 020 3870 4868 or by using our online contact form.

 Services And Information